 What exactly is Shopify®?

 Shopify® allows you to store your information in a “shop,” which you then populate with products for sale.
 Customers make purchases—online, in person, at a store, through social media—and Shopify® provides the secure connection that allows their money to land in your bank account.
 And for the customer, Shopify® adds a layer of security too.
-If you don’t provide the promised goods, the consumer has a means to show they did in fact pay.
+If you don’t provide the promised goods, the consumer has the means to show they did in fact pay.

 Online platforms like Shopify® are called eCommerce.
 I like to think of them as a more user-friendly and personalized kind of Amazon or eBay.
 Rather than making a page on a behemoth of a web-store, eCommerce brings the web-store to your personal pages.

 Many creators of various sorts are excitedly taking advantage of the opportunity eCommerce affords them.
 Once the challenging task of driving a would-be reader to your website or storefront is achieved, you’ve captured them in a location where the only buying option is directly from you.

 Likewise, consumers are eager to buy directly from creators.
 We all know that retailers take a significant cut of the revenue from creators.
 When the retail outlets were the only option, this was a fair and reasonable practice.
 But with eCommerce tools like Shopify®, creators have new and better ways to sell their goods at fair cost, while retaining the majority of the profits.